sqlxpert/stay-stopped-aws-rds-aurora/README.md

       - prefix: "DB instance is available"
 ```

-The last two messages don't exist, which leaves only one matching event,
+The last two messages don't exist, which leaves one matching event,
 [RDS-EVENT-0006](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Events.Messages.html#RDS-EVENT-0006),
 "DB instance restarted."
-This event occurs in situations other than when AWS
+It occurs in situations other than when AWS starts a
-starts a database that has been stopped for 7 days.
+database that has been stopped for 7 days.

-I took pity on Q and mentioned
+I took pity on Amazon Q Developer and mentioned
 [RDS-EVENT-0154](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Events.Messages.html#RDS-EVENT-0154),
 "DB instance is being started due to it exceeding the maximum allowed time
 being stopped."